mrkshllr/BiXT/README.md

 ---

 ## Installation and Datasets
-For detailed instruction how to set up your environment, install required packages and get access to the ImageNet dataset, please refer to the [installation instructions](https://github.com/mrkshllr/BiXT/blob/main/INSTALL.md).
+For detailed instructions how to set up your environment, install required packages and get access to the ImageNet dataset, please refer to the [installation instructions](https://github.com/mrkshllr/BiXT/blob/main/INSTALL.md).

 ## Training BiXT from scratch